Working with informality: A hidden path to Zero Hunger

 by Jes Weigelt | 2025-06-20

 The world is falling behind on the Sustainable Development Goals (SDGs).
 Less than a fifth of the targets are on track, and SDG 2—Zero Hunger—is slipping even further from reach.
-Since the COVID-19 crisis, global food insecurity has surged, with little sign of recovery.
+Since the COVID-19 crisis, global food insecurity has surged with little sign of recovery.
 Climate shocks, economic instability, and geopolitical tensions are compounding pressures in already fragile areas—while international cooperation budgets shrink.

 We now face an uphill battle: fighting hunger amid a global polycrisis with fewer resources.

-Informality: The unseen answer
+Informality: the unseen answer

 By "informality," we mean the vast networks of economic and social activity that operate outside formal regulations—yet central to daily life for billions.
 These are not marginal systems.
-They feed cities, create livelihoods, and serve as informal safety nets where formal institutions fall short.
+They feed cities, create livelihoods, and serve as informal safety nets when formal institutions fall short.

 Yet too often, informality is ignored—or worse, undermined by policies that favour formality over inclusion and resilience.